Welcome to the homepage for latex-access

 simply want a braille translation of an entire laTeX document, then this project is not for you.

-It is widely thought that LaTeX is a good system for a blind mathematician or scientist to use to create and read scientific documents, as it is a linear code and so the user does not have to perceive two-dimensional concepts, such as fractions and column vectors.
+It is widely thought that LaTeX is a good system for a blind mathematician or scientist to use to create and read scientific documents, as it is a linear code and so the user does not have to interact with two-dimensional notation, such as fractions and column vectors.

 By reading this linear code, a blind person can take in and understand scientific documents in the same way that a sighted person would do by studying a printed document.